peaksandpies/universal-analytics/README.md

 var visitor = ua('UA-XXXX-XX');
 ```

-This will create a `universal-analytics` Visitor instance that you can use and keep around to track a specific client (Not to be confused with the Google Analytics User ID, see [Setting persistent parameters](#setting-persistent-parameters) for more information on that).
+This will create a `cross-ga` Visitor instance that you can use and keep around to track a specific client (Not to be confused with the Google Analytics User ID, see [Setting persistent parameters](#setting-persistent-parameters) for more information on that).
 Since no client ID was specified in the constructor's arguments, a random UUID is generated.
 In case you have a client ID at hand, you can use that to create the visitor:

 ```javascript
 var visitor = ua('UA-XXXX-XX', '6a14abda-6b12-4578-bf66-43c754eaeda9');
 ```

 Starting with Universal Analytics, a UUID v4 is the preferred client ID format.
-It is therefor necessary to provide a UUID of such type to `universal-analytics`.
+It is therefor necessary to provide a UUID of such type to `cross-ga`.
 However you can force custom client ID, passing `strictCidFormat: false` in the options:

 ```javascript
 var visitor = ua('UA-XXXX-XX', 'CUSTOM_CLIENTID_1', {strictCidFormat: false});